hodgestar/earthstar-control-software/README.rst

 ----

 * Option to switch between physical and virtual earthstar settings.
-* Fix bug where worms don't cross at zero (probably they are skipping zero).
 * And different kinds of worms.
 * Binary clock animation.
 * Select final animations.